kris2475/High-Voltage-PV-Powered-Gesture-Detection-System/README.md

 - **Deep Sleep / System OFF Mode**:
   ~1–3 µA typical, with wake-up sources such as external interrupts (e.g., PIR sensor).

 In this project, the Nano 33 BLE Sense is intended to remain in **deep sleep** most of the time.
 It will be woken by a **PIR motion detector** (or another low-power external trigger) just prior to gesture sensing.
-Once the gesture capture is complete and data is logged, the MCU returns to deep sleep, minimizing average energy consumption.
+Once the gesture capture is complete and data is logged, the MCU returns to deep sleep, minimising average energy consumption.

 ### TinyML Model Deployment
 Any trained **gesture recognition model** (e.g., Random Forest, 1D CNN, or LSTM) is designed to be compact enough for **TinyML deployment** on the Nano 33 BLE Sense.

 - **TensorFlow Lite for Microcontrollers (TFLM)** or similar lightweight inference engines can run efficiently within the device’s memory (1 MB Flash, 256 kB RAM).
-- The expected model size for classifying simple gestures (≈10–20 repetitions per gesture) is **tens of kilobytes**, easily fitting within the available resources.
+- The expected model size for classifying simple gestures (≈10–20 repetitions per gesture) is **tens of kilobytes**, easily fitting within
-- This ensures **on-device inference** is possible, eliminating the need for cloud connectivity while preserving the **self-powered, autonomous design philosophy**.

----

-## 📌 Summary
-This system demonstrates a **high-voltage, energy-harvesting PV sensor** capable of:
-- Maintaining **stable high-voltage operation** via Li-Ion supercapacitor storage.
-- Extracting and amplifying **minute AC fluctuations** for shadow gesture detection.
-- Operating entirely off **harvested solar energy** with ultra-low-power circuitry.
-- Leveraging theoretical insights from **Li-ion charge dynamics, PV load-line analysis, and buck converter input impedance** for robust design.
-- Exploring a novel **semi-transparent coffee table application**, combining **gesture interactivity** with **self-powered autonomy** and future potential for **under-panel displays**.
-- Incorporating **aggressive MCU power management** (deep sleep with PIR wake) and **TinyML model deployment**, ensuring the system remains both practical and scalable.